 There was one particular gown that she was drawn to, in fact we went to see it a couple of times.
 It had a very slim silhouette with appliqués, and an off the shoulder neckline.
 Lovely, just beautiful, but not quite proper for a young woman, an ingenue if you will, in a church wedding.
 But wait… it had an exquisite filmy glossier overskirt for the ceremony.
 I never would have believed that they were separates if I hadn’t seen it removed myself.

 Both combinations looked gorgeous separately and as one.
 It’s definitely something for a bride to consider.
+I have seen similar dresses to these in a Chicago wedding boutique I visited a few weeks ago.
+They were stunning!

 The dress above is my favorite of these photos.
 I adore the full, delicateness of the “skirt” AND the edginess of the cocktail type dress.
 Because, hey, you want to move, dance and have a good time at your reception, don’t you?